infinityworks/Guide_Rancher_Monitoring/README.md

 ## Deployment:

 * Select Prometheus from the community catalog
 * Choose if you want to have your `graphite.host` value updated so that the rancher server statistics show on the dashboard.
+(WARNING, not currently working.
+Do manually)
 * Click Launch

 ## Usage